Crew Basic - Tech Jobs

 - Sound Asst -One person- Assists as needed, which includes possibly running music tracks, sound effects, helping with the wireless microphones, or anything else that is needed.

-- Wardrobe Crew -atleast Two people- Helps maintain the costumes the designer chose for each actor, helps cast change, assists the designer in pulling custumes and fitting them on actors.
+- Wardrobe Crew -at least Two people- Helps maintain the costumes the designer chose for each actor, helps cast change, assists the designer in pulling custumes and fitting them on actors.

-- Deck Crew -Various people- assist in different capacities depending on the needs of each show.
+- Deck Crew -Multiple people- assist in different capacities depending on the needs of each show.
 This could include moving set pieces, running the curtains, helping with props, cleaning up and keeping the stage/backstage safe for everyone in the show

 - House Manager -One person- maintains the house (the audience seating area)... this means making sure the audience can enjoy the show, creating a friendly profession appearance that welcomes the audience & encourages them to return, communicating with the stage manager about delays in starting the show, encouraging the audience to settle into there seats to start the show or return from intermission, keeping the aisles clear if the cast uses them for entrances